Frequently Asked Questions

 Medical Deduction - "My mom lives in a non-state licensed retirement community.
 Are her room and board fees deductible?"

 - Perhaps.
 Under federal rules, only out-of-pocket medical expenses can be deducted from gross income for pension eligibility purposes.
 38 C.F.R.
-3.272(g).
+3.278.
 For many years the VA had no clear policy as to when room and board fees at any type of residential facility, licensed or not, could be allowed as medical deductions.
 In the mid-2000s, the VA finally determined that room and board fees as well as direct care fees at licensed assisted livings were fully deductible.
 However, the issue at independent / retirement / senior living facilities or communities remained unanswered.
 After much prodding, the VA issued a policy declaration on October 26, 2012 providing guidance to adjudicators regarding this issue.
 Fast Letter 12-23.
-The Fast Letter stated that room and board fees at non-licensed facilities would be allowed as deductions provided (1) there was a proven need for the special aid and attendance benefits, (2) the attending physician makes a certain statement in writing providing evidence of need (there is special language that must be employed in this statement), and (3) there is a paid third-party providing "custodial care."
+The Fast Letter stated that room and board fees at non-licensed facilities would be allowed as deductions provided (1) there was a proven need for the special aid and attendance benefits, (2) the attending physician makes a certain statement in writing providing evidence of need (there is special language that must be employed in this statement), (3) the facility is staffed 24x7 with on-site personnel, and (4) there is a third-party providing "custodial care."
 The VA defines custodial care as assistance with two or more basic activities of daily living in the list found in 38 C.F.R.
-4.123a, Subnote 3.
-This is a very abbreviated list but is the only place in Title 38 that basic activities of daily living are defined at present.
+3. 278(a)(2).
 Note that the third-party care provider does not have to be a professional provided by a licensed agency.
-It may be an individual or indeed, a family member.
-However, the third party must be paid for their services.
-A spouse may not be a paid third-party care provider as they do not meet the definition of "third party."
-If all three conditions mentioned above are met, the room and board fees are fully deductible.
-Also see the Adjudication Procedures Manual, M21-1MR, V.iii.1.G.42. d.,h., and m.
+It may be a non-licensed individual or indeed, a family member.
+The third-party does not have to be paid for the care provided.
+A spouse may be considered as a third-party care provider.
+If all four conditions mentioned above are met, the room and board fees are fully deductible on exactly the same basis as assisted living.
+Also see the Adjudication Procedures Manual, M21-1MR, V.iii.1.G.42.

 Getting Assistance - "Who can help me with a benefit claim?"